funktechno/kanboard-plugin-wiki/README.md

 To run a new build type `make`.
 NOTE: this only zips files in the last commit in the branch you are on.
 If you haven't commited your changes these won't be included in the zip.

-After testing create a new tag in github or via cli. `git tag -a 0.2.6 -m "Translations Updates"` Then upload the new **Wiki-version.zip**.
+After testing create a new tag in github or via cli. `git tag -a 0.2.6 -m "Translations Updates"`.
+Then `git push origin --tags` Then upload the new **Wiki-version.zip** produced from `make`.
 Then do a pull request on https://github.com/kanboard/website for the plugins.json to update the plugin url.
 The `version` & `download` attributes are important to be correct.

 ```json
 {